 Our rookie team decided to start our team meetings early in January 2025 so that we would be ready to dig in right at the start of the 2025-2026 competition.
 As a community team, we didn't qualify for any startup grants or funds.
 Our coach bought us a used robot.
 Since then we have completely disassembled, redesigned, programmed, and built our robot back up from scratch.
 We ALL participate in ALL aspects of the team (CAD, Coding, Build, Marketing, Drive team).
+We break into smaller groups to work on specific tasks, then come together at the end.

-We love being part of FTC because it's really fun to explore the wonders of engineering and the satisfaction to get everything working together.
-We also love playing competition matches, but the best part is being able to have this experience side-by-side with our friends!
+We love being part of FTC because it's really fun to make robots.
+It's very satisfying to get everything to work together.
+AND we LOVE to play competition matches!
+But the best part is getting to work side-by-side with our friends!